Fedec96/fedec96/README.md

 ## Present day

-I am currently working as a front-end developer in the world of the aerospace research, doing my best to help protect the environment and preserve our precious resources.
-I am now working with the objective of becoming a great `JavaScript` and `Python` developer.
+I am currently working as a front-end developer in the world of the aerospace research, doing my best to become an exceptional `JavaScript` and `Python` developer.

+I can currently work with `Django`, `jQuery`, `Vue` and `React`.